FollyMaddy/scraper-tools/README.md

 Make the program executable :

-Dubbleclick and choose open in terminal,
+- Dubbleclick and choose open in terminal

-or run it from the terminal with : ./msxmagazinescraper.sh
+- Or run it from the terminal with : ./msxmagazinescraper.sh

 Use :